What's in the public domain?

 Public Domain in Other Countries

-The fact that a work is either protected by copyright in the U.S. or in the public domain in the U.S. doesn’t mean that same work will have the same copyright status in another country.
+The fact that a work is either protected by copyright in the U.S. or in the public domain in the U.S. doesn't mean that same work has the same copyright status in another country.
 For example, a U.S. government work may be in the public domain in the U.S. but protected by copyright in Canada.
-(This sounds odd and in practice this can cause problems — a person in Canada may have difficulty clearing the rights to use a U.S. government work in Canada since that same work is in the public domain when used in the U.S.)
+(This sounds odd and in practice this can cause problems.
+For example, a person in Canada may have difficulty clearing the rights to use a U.S. government work in Canada since that same work is in the public domain when used in the U.S.)

 Also, due to different durations of copyright among countries, a work that's still protected by copyright in the U.S. because of the 70-year duration may be in the public domain for the last 20 of those 70 years in a country with a 50-year copyright duration.
 This is an issue to consider for any online projects or websites where uploaded content will be used in countries with different copyright durations than your own country.

 Our fully online program allows you to learn on your schedule and at your own pace,